RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 See also for the AWS S3 CLI parameters:
 [https://docs.aws.amazon.com/cli/latest/topic/s3-config.html](https://docs.aws.amazon.com/cli/latest/topic/s3-config.html).

-## Start Redis
+## Start Valkey

-Lens3 uses a separate Redis instance running at port=6378 (not well-known port=6379).
+Lens3 uses a separate Valkey instance running at port=6378 (not well-known port=6379).

-Prepare a configuration file as "/etc/lenticularis/redis.conf".
+Prepare a configuration file as "/etc/lenticularis/valkey.conf".
 Change the owner and edit the fields.
-Starting Redis will fail when the owner of /etc/lenticularis/redis.conf is not "lens3".
+Starting Valkey will fail when the owner of /etc/lenticularis/valkey.conf is not "lens3".
 Keep it secure.
 The following fields need be changed from the sample file:

 * bind: Network interfaces; localhost by default
-* port: A port for Redis
+* port: A port for Valkey
-* requirepass: A passhprase for Redis
+* requirepass: A passhprase for Valkey

 ```
 # mkdir /etc/lenticularis
-# cp $TOP/unit-file/redis/redis.conf /etc/lenticularis/redis.conf
+# cp $TOP/unit-file/valkey/valkey.conf /etc/lenticularis/valkey.conf
-# chown lens3:lens3 /etc/lenticularis/redis.conf
+# chown lens3:lens3 /etc/lenticularis/valkey.conf
-# chmod 660 /etc/lenticularis/redis.conf
+# chmod 660 /etc/lenticularis/valkey.conf
-# vi /etc/lenticularis/redis.conf
+# vi /etc/lenticularis/valkey.conf
 ```

-Prepare a systemd unit file for Redis, and start/restart Redis.
+Prepare a systemd unit file for Valkey, and start/restart Valkey.

 ```
-# cp $TOP/unit-file/redis/lenticularis-redis.service /usr/lib/systemd/system/
+# cp $TOP/unit-file/valkey/lenticularis-valkey.service /usr/lib/systemd/system/
 # systemctl daemon-reload
-# systemctl enable lenticularis-redis
+# systemctl enable lenticularis-valkey
-# systemctl start lenticularis-redis
+# systemctl start lenticularis-valkey
 ```

-Lens3-Mux and Lens3-Reg connect to Redis using the information held in "/etc/lenticularis/conf.json".
+Lens3-Mux and Lens3-Reg connect to Valkey using the information held in "/etc/lenticularis/conf.json".
 Copy and edit the configuration file.
-Keep it secure as it holds the password to Redis.
+Keep it secure as it holds the password to Valkey.

 ```
 # cp $TOP/unit-file/conf.json /etc/lenticularis/conf.json